Purpose and Scope

 The College expressly prohibits any form of retaliatory action against any member of the College community who: (1) files a report, complaint or grievance under College policy (or with an external entity); (2) opposes in a reasonable manner an action or policy believed to constitute a violation of this policy; or (3) participates in College investigations, compliance reviews, or discipline proceedings.
 Determinations of retaliation are assessed on a case-by-case basis.

-Interim Actions
+Interim Measures

 Possible interim actions including, but not limited to, excused absences, alternate exam schedules, changes to student work schedule, or other supportive measures may be offered during the pendency of the investigation and may be permitted and coordinated by the Director for Community Standards/Title IX Coordinator.
 Consultation with Human Resources, direct supervisor(s), student affairs leadership, and/or academic affairs leadership may be required to provide reasonable adjustments.
-Determinations are made on a case by case basis.
+Determinations are made on a case-by-case basis.

 External Complaints